ProfessionalCommunity Edition

 If the browser is always waiting and not showing any actual content, then please try the following steps.
 After each step, check whether you are still having problems, and only continue to the next step if things are not working.

 1. In Burp, go to the Proxy > Intercept tab.
-If this is showing an intercepted HTTP request, then turn off interception (click on the Intercept is on button to toggle the interception status).
+If this is showing intercepted HTTP requests, then turn off interception (set the intercept toggle to Intercept off).
 The browser should now work as normal.
 See What is Burp Proxy? for more help on the basics of using Burp Proxy.

 2. Try visiting another domain with the browser (ideally a well-known public domain).
 If this works, then the problem might relate to the specific web site you originally visited.